A free resource by NextGen Coastal — monthly OC rental market intelligence

 Duplex / Small Multifamily5.2%24$1,000–$2,0005.9%

-Effective vacancy includes average time-to-lease on turnover and excludes scheduled vacancy for renovation.
-Annual turnover cost includes cleaning, minor repairs, and marketing; does not include renovation or lease-up concessions.
+Effective vacancy includes average time-to-lease on turnover.
+Excludes scheduled renovation downtime.
+Annual turnover cost covers cleaning, minor repairs, and marketing — not capex or lease-up concessions.

-Year-over-year rent growth by property type and size tier, April 2024 to April 2025.
-Condos and townhomes are outpacing all other property types in 2025.
+YoY rent growth by property type and size tier, April 2024 to April 2025.
+The condo and townhome lead over SFRs is the story most owners aren't tracking yet.

 • Condo / Townhome